 Before you apply for a preapproval amount, make sure you have done your homework and know what you can afford.
 Do not let the lender tell you what monthly payment you can afford.
 Make sure you have a number on paper, backed by data that shows exactly how much you can afford with a buffer for emergencies.

 Your monthly house payment should not take up all of your remaining income.
 You should still be saving and investing.
-If the purchase of your home does not allow you to save and invest, you are buying too much home.
+If your home’s purchase does not allow you to save and invest, you are buying too much home.

 Scenario With 4% Interest Rate

-Here is a scenario I typed into my mortgage calculator on this site:
+Here is a scenario I typed into my free mortgage calculator:

 - $300,000 purchase price